Molasses Cookies are one of my all-time favorite cookies.

 Could I use butter instead of shortening?

 These cookies are so soft and chewy, and that is mostly because of the shortening.
-The shortening adds a little different texture to it.

 If you do make this recipe using butter, I recommend using butter at room temperature.